Sports Authority: Gart Brothers

 In 1971, the Gart Bros.
-Company opened the "Sportscastle" superstore in Denver, Colorado, at the corner of 10th Avenue and Broadway.
+Company opened the "Sportscastle" superstore in Denver, Colorado, at the corner of 10th Avenue and Broadway in a building that had housed auto dealerships for decades.
 The 1980s marked a period of substantial growth for the company through a series of acquisitions.
 These mergers included Hagan's Sports Ltd. (1987) and Stevens Brown of Salt Lake City (1987).
 In the fall of 1992, Leonard Green & Partners acquired Thrifty and became the company's largest shareholder.

 Sportmart

-At the same time that Gart Bros. opened the Sportscastle, the Hochberg family and the Cantor family opened their first Sportmart in Niles, Illinois.
-The company grew to 60 stores in nine states.
-Gart Bros. and Sportmart merged in 1998.
-Sportmart briefly operated in Canada in the 1990s before closing down their operations after two years.
+Sportmart was co-founded by Larry J. Hochberg and Sanford Cantor in 1971, with their first store opening in Niles, Illinois.
+The company primarily operated in the Western and Midwestern United States, eventually expanding to approximately 60 stores across nine states.
+The company also briefly operated in Canada in the 1990s.
+Gart Bros. and Sportmart merged in 1998, with both names continuing to operate as separate stores.

 Oshman's

 Oshman's Sporting Goods was founded in Houston, Texas, in 1919 by Jake Oshman.
-By 1965, Oshman's had become the largest sporting goods chain in Texas, operating 43 Oshman's SuperSports USA stores and 15 traditional stores; the company merged with 120-stores Gart Bros. in 2001, two years before eventually merging with and changing their name to Sports Authority.
+By 1965, Oshman's had become the largest sporting goods chain in Texas, operating 43 Oshman's SuperSports USA stores and 15 traditional stores.
+In 2001, the company merged with 120-stores Gart Bros., two years before eventually merging with and changing their name to Sports Authority.